giasemidis/euroleague_api/docs/euroleague_api/team_stats.md

                     - opponentsAdvanced

-                from_season (int): The start year of the start season
+                start_season (int): The start year of the start season

-                to_season (int): The end year of the end season
+                end_season (int): The end year of the end season

                 phase_type_code (Optional[str], optional): The phase of the season,